 2. Get the Necessities

 If outside potty training is your choice, there are a few things you’ll need before you start.
 Your Pug will need a collar, harness, and leash.
 Pugs are a brachycephalic dog breed.
-This means they have a short muzzle and protruding eyes.
+This means they have flat faces with short noses and protruding eyes.
 While you’ll need a collar for your Pug’s identification and tags, a harness is much safer when walking them to go potty.

 If you choose another method of training for your Pug, you’ll need those supplies as well.
 Crates, puppy pads, cleaning sprays, and other necessities should be on hand before you get started.